syinari0123/tridepth/README.md

     --rep-type "patch_cloud" \       # Choose representation type from ["patch_cloud", "mesh"]
     --result-path "result"
 ```
-MODEL_PATH is the file path to the pretrained model (Default: pretrained/weight_upconv.pth).
+MODEL_PATH is a file path to the pretrained model (Default: pretrained/weight_upconv.pth).

 ## Comparison with other representations